 According to Soranus of Ephesus, a 2nd-century Greek physician, Hippocrates’ father was Heraclides, a physician, and his mother was Phenarete, though other sources name her Praxitela.

-Hippocrates received an exceptional education when he was child.
+The Greek father of medicine, Hippocrates, received an exceptional education when he was child.
 He is said to have studied medicine under his father and another physician, Herodicos, learning how to treat patients from their instruction.

-Hippocrates’ treatments for cancer, diabetes
+Greek father of medicine Hippocrates’ treatments for cancer, diabetes

 Hippocrates was the first physician to identify and name cancer (karkinos, Greek for crab).
 The word stems from the appearance of the cut surface of a solid malignant tumor with the veins stretched on all sides as crab’s feet.